Let Me Tell You a Story

 Bible Study Journal

-Now, once the primary question of God’s existence is settled, we can work on an answer for the 2nd question: Why Creation?
-Note that this means that we can’t determine why we are here on earth, what our life purpose is, unless we first and foremost settle our commitment to the truth of God’s existence.
+Now, once the primary question of God’s existence is settled, we can work on an answer for the second question: Why Creation?
+Why are we here on earth?
+What is our life purpose?
+We can’t determine answer these questions unless we first and foremost settle our commitment to the truth of God’s existence.
 We need to confirm our biblical worldview.

 What is a “worldview”?
 Do a web search on this word to review broad uses of this term in all aspects of learning today.
 You might check out this series of articles by Focus on the Family – Why Is A Christian Worldview Important.